knowaveragejoe/discord-comfyui/README.md

 # ComfyUI Discord Bot

-A Discord bot for interacting with ComfyUI, allowing users to generate images through Discord commands.
+A Discord bot for interacting with ComfyUI.

+Needs specially crafted workflows using the API-compatible workflow JSON schema.

+On the ComfyUI server, these can be placed in the `/workflows` directory.
+The bot will attempt to locate these based on name, and then provide the user's prompt argument into the workflow.

+## Commands
+- run prompts
+`/gen_img <workflow_name> <prompt>`
+- list models
+`/list_models <model_type>`
+- list workflows
+`/list_workflows`
+- get system stats
+`/get_system_stats`

 ## Setup